Entertainment Connection, Inc. Launches New Websites

 About Entertainment Connection, Inc.

-Founded in 1984, the Film Connection has provided educational apprentice (extern) programs for the film, radio, television and the music recording industries in more than 250 U.S. cities in all 50 states.
+Founded in 1984, the Film Connection has provided educational extern programs for the film, radio, television and the music recording industries in more than 250 U.S. cities in all 50 states.
 The schools, where graduates find their dream careers, provide the entertainment industry with apprentices and entry level employees.
-The Entertainment Connection offers a complete financial aid package from Sallie Mae, the nation's leading provider of student loans, and other financial aid programs.

 The company is headquartered at Hollywood and Vine, by the historic Walk of Fame in Los Angeles, California.
 Visit www.filmconnection.com, www.radioconnection.com or www.recordingconnection.com.
-For additional information, please contract Brian Kraft at 1.800 295 4433 or 310 592 3780.
+For additional information, please contact Brian Kraft at 1.800 295 4433.